 Today, three sub-tribes, Mescalero, Lipan and Chiricahua, make up the Mescalero Apache Tribe.
 We live on this reservation of 463,000 acres of what once was the heartland of our people’s aboriginal homelands.

 Survivors of the Lipan Apaches, a tribe which suffered heavily in the Texas wars, were brought from northern Chihuahua, Mexico about 1903.
 In 1913, approximately 200 members of the Chiricahua band of Apaches came to the reservation.
 They had been held prisoner at Fort Sill, Oklahoma since the capture of the famed Apache Geronimo in 1886.
-All became members of the Mescalero Apache Tribe when it was reorganized in 1936 under the provisions of the Indian Organization Act.
+All became members of the Mescalero Apache Tribe when it was reorganized under the provisions of the 1934 Indian Reorganization Act.

 Today’s Mescalero Apache Tribe is governed by a Tribal Council of eight members with an elected President and Vice-President.
 Each official is chosen for a two-year term by secret ballot.
 Authority and responsibilities of the Tribal Government are defined in the Constitution of the Mescalero Apache Tribe, as revised January 12, 1965.